 As well as layers, you need a decent coat.
 I have a very cosy fleece-lined coat, which is ideal for this sort of trip, and if you have a down-filled coat then even better.
 You will appreciate it if you’re spending any length of time outside.
-During the trip in Oslo, I spent a day watching the X Games Final in a park and I was really glad of my coat then!
+During the trip to Oslo, I spent a day watching the X Games Final in a park and I was really glad of my coat then!
 Make sure you wear (rather than pack) your coat on the flight – otherwise you will be using valuable packing space!

-Another really important item of a good winter clothing list is shoes.
+Another really important item of my winter clothing list is a decent pair of shoes.
 If it’s snowy and icy then shoes with a good grip are essential.
 Falling over on ice is never fun.
 Even better, pack a pair of waterproof shoes, to keep your feet dry.
 I have a great pair of Columbia walking shoes, which are waterproof and perfect for this sort of trip.
-Then for the evening, when I want to dress a bit smarter, I have a pair of heeled boots with great grips on the sole and fleece lining.
+Then for the evening, when I want to dress a bit smarter, I have a pair of (small) heeled boots with great grips on the sole and fleece lining.
 I always take more than one pair of shoes, (pack one, wear one).
 Just in case they get wet/break etc. it’s better to have a back up rather than having to buy a new pair when you’re there.

 I have bad circulation, so my feet really feel the cold and a good pair of socks can make the difference between a great day and a miserable day in a cold location.
 So make sure you pack a few pairs of warm and comfortable socks.
 Ski socks can be a good option, but they are a bit bulky, so generally, I go for Merino wool.
 I learned the hard way a few years ago in Copenhagen – 20 minutes outside and I realised my socks were not going to cut it and ended up paying £20 for a pair of emergency socks!